CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 4. Use **[`Architectures_ablation.yaml`](./Architectures_ablation.yaml)** as the model definition — it wires the modules onto the unchanged YOLOv12s backbone + PAN neck at the P3/P4/P5 heads (backbone/neck/scales untouched; P2 head intentionally omitted).
 Point your training config at this YAML.

 > 🔧 Every module is a **zero-gated residual** (gate γ initialized to 0): at epoch 0 the network is an exact identity of the pretrained baseline, so a mis-wire degrades gracefully to baseline rather than breaking training.
+Pretrained detection weights transfer after a **one-time remap of the detection-head index**.
 If a module name isn't recognized, you missed the registration in `__init__.py` / `tasks.py` in step 3.

 </details>